opentechinstitute/commotion-winmesh/README.md

 ``pyinstaller winmesh.py``

-when that completes, copy the extra files from dist/ into dist/winmesh/
+To build a release build that hides the console, run:

+``pyinstaller --noconsole winmesh.py``

 __TODO__